nico-mautone/frontend-investigacion-academica/README.md

-# Frontend for academic rag chatbot
+# Frontend for academic chatbot

 ## Run this code